 - You should now see the contents of the error page 404.html.

 This will tell google not to crawl these pages as well as not index them.
-As a helpful tool to test your pages, you can use ‘Fetch as Google‘ to verify whether a URL is returning the correct code.
+A helpful tool to test your pages is ‘Fetch as Google‘ to verify whether a URL is returning the correct code.

 Update: [21/08/2017] Using google’s search console, I was able to locate of list of my soft 404s.
 Unfortunately due to my forum using a free hoster, I have restricted access to files in order to fix these (I have however notified the support staff).